GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Win-Win instead of Zero Sum
   - Value > Profit.
 Folks are sometimes so concerned with profit that they provide negative value.
   - Value > Political points.
 Folks are sometimes so concerned with winning that they provide negative value.
+  - Long term & short term Value > Short term value.
+Late stage capitalism often focus on the short term.
+  - Value for the many > Value for the few.
+Late stage capitalism often emphasize value for the many (many employees, many customers), but seem to actually provide value for the few (CEOs and stockholders).
   - Economy of Abundance > Economy of Scarcity.
 I.e. Generosity > Greed.
   - A just and generous well-off society fosters positive subsistence rights
   - We may all live in our own constructed realities, but instead of siloing & diminishing others, why build up everyone's that we can?